Hrithik373/sms-spam-detection/README.md

-This repository is licensed under the MIT License. © 2026 Hrithik Ghosh.
+Copyright © 2026 Hrithik Ghosh.
+All rights reserved.
+Unauthorized copying, modification, or distribution of this repository is prohibited.